Vehicle Dynamics & Safety of Motorcycles

 Dr.-Ing.
 Patrick Seiniger

 After studying mechanical engineering and being awarded a doctorate at TU Darmstadt, Dr. Seiniger moved to the Federal Highway Research Institute (BASt) in 2009.
 Here Dr. Seiniger is involved in development and performance of tests for emergency braking systems and active safety for Euro NCAP and in developing and updating the respective legislatory framework (regulations).
-He was member of several Euro NCAP working groups and is Deputy Head of section ?Active Vehicle Safety and Driver Assistance Systems?.
-Currently he is seconded to the Federal Ministry of Transportation and Digital Infrastructure, where he contributes to the development of Regulations for Driver Assistance Systems.
+He was member of several Euro NCAP working groups and is Deputy Head of section “Active Vehicle Safety and Driver Assistance Systems”.

 no dates available